oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 This will create a self-signed development certificate right within the Docker image, which we can use to run the application with TLS on Fargate for demo purposes.

-> **Note**: Using these development certificates is not recommended for production use.
-I'm using it here for simplicity as this is just a demo.
-For production setup, you should use a certificate signed by a certificate authority.
-The recommended way to run a production .NET application on ECS would be to use an AWS Application Load Balancer (ALB) to route traffic to a reverse proxy (Nginx) via an HTTPS listener configured to use a certificate signed by a certificate authority.
+> **Note**: This type of development certificate is not recommended for production use.
+It is used here for simplicity in a demo.
+For a production setup, you should use a certificate signed by a certificate authority.
+Recommendation: to run a production .NET application on ECS, use an AWS Application Load Balancer (ALB) to route traffic to a reverse proxy (Nginx) via an HTTPS listener configured to use a certificate signed by a certificate authority.
 The reverse proxy would then route traffic to the application.
 The reverse proxy and the application should also be configured to use TLS using valid certificates.

-Login to your AWS console and navigate to ECR.
+Log in to your AWS console and navigate to ECR.

 Click **Create Repository**.

 For visibility settings, choose **Private** and name your repository.
-In my case, I'm going with _okta-chat_.
+In this case, I'm going with _okta-chat_.
 Then click **Create Repository** at the bottom of the wizard.

 {% img blog/dotnet-aws-ecs-fargate/16-reponaming.png alt:"AWS Create repo" width:"800" %}{: .center-image }

-Navigate to **okta-chat** and click **View push commands** this has all the steps you'll need to build and push your image to ECR.
+Navigate to **okta-chat** and click **View push commands**.
+This has all the steps you'll need to build and push your image to ECR.

 {% img blog/dotnet-aws-ecs-fargate/17-PushCommands.png alt:"Push commands" width:"800" %}{: .center-image }